Separation for married and de facto couples

 What if the date of separation is in dispute?

 Sometimes, you and your former spouse don’t agree on the date of separation.
 This can delay the processing of your divorce and may affect your property settlement.
-It may also impact the value of the net pool, which is the assets, liabilities and superannuation entitlements in joint or sole names at the date of separation.
+It may also impact the value of the net pool, which is the total of the assets, liabilities and superannuation entitlements in joint or sole names at the date of separation.

 If you were in a de facto relationship and you can’t agree on the date of separation, it may push you outside of the following timeframes provided in the Family Law Act 1975: